-There is never an ideal time to file for Bankruptcy.
-Georgette Miller and Dilworth Paxson understand this, which is why they approach each case with sensitivity and respect to gain the desired results.
+Filing for bankruptcy is never ideal, and our firm acknowledges this reality.
+That’s why we handle each case with sensitivity and respect, striving to achieve the desired results for our clients.
 Our bankruptcy lawyers in Philadelphia will work efficiently to settle all your financial needs, getting your funds back in the process.
 We will work with you to get back on track and rebuild your future.

 Some people have been misinformed of the bankruptcy law change from October 2005.
-Georgette Miller and Dilworth Paxson will inform clients of the new changes, while providing Chapter 7 and 13 bankruptcy for individuals and businesses.
+Our bankruptcy attorneys will inform clients of the new changes, while providing Chapter 7 and 13 bankruptcy for individuals and businesses.

 For people who file for bankruptcy protection, our team of New Jersey bankruptcy attorneys will stop home foreclosures, car repossession, wage garnishment, and threatening phone calls.
 Filing for bankruptcy can get you back on your feet financially.
 We will eliminate or reduce credit card debt, medical debt, loans, and other forms of unsecured debt.
 Providing non-bankruptcy alternatives to businesses and individuals is also one of our specialties.
 We obtain effective results to resolve debt issues.